javilobo8/pubg-api-redis/README.md

 * The API is maintained and provided by [https://pubgtracker.com](https://pubgtracker.com) and all credits go to them.
 Thank you :D

+* It caches all http requests for 5 minutes in Redis.

 ## Installation

 ```